realdylanwebb/PSync/README.md

 }
 ```

+### CompletionEvent()
+Constructor.
+The completion event can be waited upon by as many callees as necessary.
+Completing the completion event will continue execution for all callees.

 ### CompletionEvent.wait()
 Returns a pending promise that will be resolved when CompletionEvent.complete() is called elsewhere.
 If CompletionEvent.complete() has already been called, the promise will resolve immediately.